MikaOY/porcupine-ionic/README.md

 --------
 *2017-06-28: Massive changes!*

 After trying to use Karma + Mocha + Chai + Sinon to implement testing in app, we ran into a roadblock.
 We could not get Mocha and Angular/Ionic to play nice together.
-So we're switching to Karma + Jasmine, which is more well-documented.
+So we're switching to Karma + Jasmine, which is officially supported by Angular.

+*2017-06-30: Modules*

+All components have be reorganized into neater modules, as per the Angular style guide.

 Get started
 -------------------------------